 Most Popular Board Game Conventions

 This is, by no means, an exhaustive list of gaming conventions.
-(Here’s a global list of board game conventions if you are looking for one!)
 There are hundreds of game conventions each year, just in America, so it would be quite difficult to cover them all.
 The selections below are all either significant because of their pure size or following.
 Some may be “smaller” conventions, but they are still very prevalent in the board game industry or even run by a large publisher or media outlet.
+Check out the bottom of this article for an up to date list of worldwide board game conventions!

 I’ve picked a convention, how do I prepare for it?